Scroll to content

 Under the Children and Families Act 2014, the definition of ‘Special Education Needs’ or SEN is broader than before.
 Originally, a child had SEN if he or she had a learning difficulty which called for special educational provision (SEP) to be made for them.

-Now, a child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
+A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 So young people and children and young people with disabilities (and not just learning difficulties) are all now included within the meaning of SEN. This also includes children with social, emotional and mental health (SEMH) needs.

 The register is ‘fluid’ meaning that once a child has made adequate progress or no longer requires additional support, they can be removed from the register.
 All educational institutions that are subject to the SEND Code of Practice and are required to make reasonable adjustments to ensure that pupils are not disadvantaged by their SEN or disability.